rsedivy/sadbot/README.md

 This bot was only created to work with a single server at a time, hence the requirement for your discord server ID in the config file.

+Either ask Redoran for the bot invite link, or host and set up the server yourself.

 ## Sadbot commands

     ?sadbot | ?sadbot about         : Display bot info